Parthenium

 • Spray early before plants can set seed.
 Keep a close watch on treated areas for at least 2 years.

 • Treat small and/or isolated infestations immediately.
-Herbicide control will involve a knockdown herbicide to kill plants that are present and a residual herbicide to control future germinations.
-Repeated spraying may be required even within a single growing season to prevent further seed production.
+Use a knockdown herbicide to kill plants that are present and a residual herbicide to control future germinations.
+You may need to repeat treatment (even within a single growing season) to prevent further seed production.

-• Extensive infestations will require herbicide treatment in conjunction with pasture management.
-Timing of spraying is critical so that parthenium is removed when plants are small and before seeding has occurred.
+• For extensive infestations, use herbicide treatment in conjunction with pasture management.
+Time the spraying so that parthenium is removed when plants are small and before seeding has occurred.
 Grasses should be actively growing and seeding so that they can recolonise the infested area.

 Cropping areas

-• Controlling parthenium in cropland requires selective herbicide use and/or crop rotations.
-For further information on parthenium control in crops consult your local agronomist or local government officer.
+• Use selective herbicides and/or crop rotations.
+For more information on parthenium control in crops, consult your local agronomist or local government.

-Read the Parthenium fact sheet (PDF, 2.3MB) for herbicide control and application rates.
+Read the parthenium fact sheet to find out more about herbicide control and application rates.

 Biological control